 Hannah Blackmore (b.1978) is originally from Jersey in the Channel Islands, U.K. and now lives in Hobart, Tasmania.
 Working as an full-time artist from her studio in Salamanca Arts Centre, she enjoys painting the Tasmanian landscape and gains inspiration from the coast.

 Creating paintings of the natural world, Hannah's work allows her to continually explore new places and different techniques, inviting the viewer to see nature in different ways.

 Hannah comes from a creative family and has made art all her life, going full-time in 2015.
-Working in acrylic primarily, her work has significantly evolved over the years since completing a Fine Art degree in Cheltenham, U.K..
+Working in acrylic, her work has significantly evolved over the years since completing a Fine Art degree in Cheltenham, U.K.

-Hannah is also studying business and is passionate about helping artists succeed.
-She has created a membership site for artists called This Business of Art.
+Hannah is also currently studying business and is passionate about helping artists succeed.
+She has created a membership program for artists called This Business of Art.

 Hannah welcomes visitors to her studio in the heart of Salamanca Arts Centre, feel free to get in touch and arrange a time.You can also find smaller paintings and prints in Off Centre Gallery on the ground floor of Salamanca Arts Centre, open daily.